 Catholic Activity: Celebrating St. John the Apostle

-Story of St. John and corresponding prayers
+Story of St. John the Evangelist and corresponding prayers.

 The second teacher in the suite of the great King is the beloved disciple St. John.
 So greatly did Christ love this disciple that He confided His own Mother, the Blessed Virgin, to his care.
 That is the reason why the feast of St. John is celebrated in the great Basilica of Our Lady.
 The dominant theme of the feast and the basis for its corporate unity with the coming of the Saviour is to be found in the Mass of the day.
 At the Gradual, Gospel and Communion, we read: "I wish him to remain thus until I come."
 Yesterday we celebrated the charity of the Saviour in the martyrdom of St. Stephen; today we celebrate the virginity of St. John.
 Our Lord wishes the children to learn from St. John that they must retain an innocence and purity of life similar to that of His beloved disciple in order to enter the kingdom of heaven.
 The Virgin Mother whom He gave on the Cross to the virgin disciple became the Mother of us all.
 Through her guiding hand and intercession the entire world comes to the Saviour.

 St. John is particularly noted for his great charity.
 As he became a very aged man in Ephesus, much of his time was spent in teaching the precept of his Master: "Little children, love one another."
 The Roman Ritual contains a blessing for wine on his feast day "in remembrance and in honor of St. John who without any ill effects drank a cup of poisoned wine."
 After the last Gospel of the feast the priest blesses the wine or other beverages, reciting the psalm of the Good Shepherd.
 The oration speaks of the apostolic care necessary for all who are on their journey to God: